 What are the biggest challenges or obstacles?

-What have you learned during your time working with URSU?
+What have you learned during your time so far with URSU?

 That despite my area being more focused on accessibility and representation, I am not the only one on the board who sees the issues.
 This experience taught me more about working as a team than any other experience I have had.
 We all have to put in a lot of work that often goes unseen because not all of our efforts have results and that failure is okay because it makes you more effective at doing your job in the future.

 Why did you run for a position in the Students’ Union?

 I felt that students with disabilities were ignored and something needed to be done.
 I felt like I could try to get things done as I was kind of tired of feeling like all I did was complain.
 Plus running in the election was free so I figured it was worth trying.